gabjou/DEGMM/README.md

 # DEGMM
 Deep Exchangeable Gaussian Mixture Model
 ## Overview
-DEGMM is a deep learning model designed for clustering and density estimation.
-It leverages the power of Gaussian Mixture Models (GMM) and deep neural networks to provide a flexible and scalable solution.
+DEGMM is a deep learning model designed for clustering and density estimation of exchangeable ensemble dataset distributed following gaussian mixture.
+It leverages the power of Gaussian Mixture Models (GMM), deep neural networks using jax and flax to provide a flexible and scalable solution for ensemble clustering.
+This work is inspired of two papers [Deep Autoencoding Gaussian Mixture Model for Unsupervised Anomaly Detection](https://openreview.net/forum?id=BJJLHbb0-) and [Gaussian mixture models for clustering and calibration of ensemble weather forecasts](https://www.researchgate.net/profile/Goulven-Monnier/publication/358989436_Gaussian_mixture_models_for_clustering_and_calibration_of_ensemble_weather_forecasts/links/638789c0bbdef30dc9877e90/Gaussian-mixture-models-for-clustering-and-calibration-of-ensemble-weather-forecasts.pdf)

 <figure>
   <img